pavja2/dmvcraft/README.md

 ## Locked Chests
 Chest and other containers you place automatically lock.
 You can manage access to these chests using the `/bolt` commands.

-## Convencience Functions
+## Convenience Functions
-You can use /chestsort to automatically sort your chests and inventory.
+You can use `/chestsort` to automatically sort your chests and inventory.

-You can use /disposal to easily dispose of items from your inventory wherever you are standing.
+You can use `/disposal` to easily dispose of items from your inventory wherever you are standing.

-You can use /condense to automatically turn blockable items in your inventory (e.g. iron ingots) into blocks
+You can use `/condense` to automatically turn blockable items in your inventory (e.g. iron ingots) into blocks

 ## Privacy Notes